raygard/awkdoc/pages/awk_parsing.md

 Then I saw that if they followed an lvalue they were always taken as postfix.
 I modified my "nud" routine, which was handling prefix operators, to also consume `++` / `--` operators if they followed an lvalue.

-I also had my main expression routine `exprn()` looking for the start of an expression where it could be the right side of a concatenation.
+I also had my main expression routine `expr()` looking for the start of an expression where it could be the right side of a concatenation.
 Note that the right side cannot start with `+` or `-`, or there will be confusion between `a + b` and `a` (concatenated with) `+ b`.
 If you look at the [POSIX grammar](https://pubs.opengroup.org/onlinepubs/9699919799/utilities/awk.html#tag_20_06_13_16) for awk, you'll see a long list of nearly identical productions for `unary_expr` and `non_unary_expr`, that are needed solely to exclude the right side of a concatenation beginning with unary `+` or `-`.
 There is nothing like that in the yacc grammar for nawk/nnawk/OneTrueAwk, and I'm not clear on how yacc handles this.